CTB v News Group Newspapers Ltd: Naming in Parliament and subsequent events

 On 15 December 2011, Mr Justice Eady accepted that Thomas had not attempted to blackmail the footballer known as CTB, and suggested "There is no longer any point in maintaining the anonymity."
 The injunction preventing the naming of CTB remained in place.

 On 21 February 2012, Ryan Giggs consented in the High Court to being named as the claimant known as CTB.
-Hugh Tomlinson QC, acting for Giggs, said that his client was claiming damages from The Sun for the subsequent re-publication of information in other newspapers and on the Internet.
-For The Sun's owners News Group Newspapers, Richard Spearman QC said: "We didn't identify him.
+Hugh Tomlinson, acting for Giggs, said that his client was claiming damages from The Sun for the subsequent re-publication of information in other newspapers and on the Internet.
+For The Sun's owners News Group Newspapers, Richard Spearman said: "We didn't identify him.
 We didn't intend to identify him.
 On the damages for publication, it is dead in the water, this case."
 On 2 March 2012, Mr Justice Tugendhat refused to grant relief to Giggs, ending the claim for damages.